|Policy Title:||Acting and Interim Appointments for Officer and Exempt Professional Positions|

 - This is an at-will appointment and is subject to all the rules and policies of the university.
 Your employment is subject to termination by either you or the university at any time.
 Except as provided by law, no compensation shall be owed or paid to you upon or after the termination of your employment unless it was earned prior to termination.

 - The terms and conditions of this acting or interim appointment as stated in this letter of offer supersede any conflicting provisions that may be contained in employee handbooks, but may not supersede Regent Laws or Policies or state law.
-However, the terms and conditions of this acting or interim appointment are subject to any changes to the university's employment policies that affect all employees of the officer or exempt professional class, as applicable.
+However, the terms and conditions of this acting or interim appointment are subject to any changes to the university's employment policies that affect all employees of the university staff class, as applicable.

 - You (the appointee) agree to uphold ethical standards appropriate to your position, including, but not limited to, complying with all applicable laws, rules, regulations, and policies, and reporting suspected or known noncompliance as required by Regent and University policies.